ashlynmay/ashlynmay.github.io/README.md

 My name is Ashlyn and I'm excited to present my final project for CS50x.
 For this project, I decided to create a portfolio, which I wrote in Flask utilizing tailwindcss and daisyUI.

-I decided to keep my final project simple, but also something that I will actually utilize, so a portfolio seemed very fitting.

 So to get started, this is the homepage.